Upload template

 What next?

-- Understand more about template requirements
+- Understand more about template schemas and constraints

 - Before using a verified or community template, you may wish to scan the resource for vulnerabilities